-Depending on your main type of workout, there may be different types of cross training workouts that will benefit you more than others.
+Depending on your main type of workout, there may be different types of cross training involved to benefit you the most.
 We’ll dig into that in this post!
 But first, let’s address why cross training is important.

 - Injury prevention

 - Improved overall fitness